dignityofwar/digbot/CONTRIBUTING.md

 ```
 ### Module organization

 - Comply with Atom JSLinter and JSCS plugins.
 Added the .jscsrc file to master so it can be consistent across all developers.
+(This will soon change to a CI process)
 - Leave a summary comment at the top of each module explaining its purpose
 - Sort functions alphabetically unless using getter and setter functions, example:
 ```